Potted Balloon Biography. 50 years of ballooning.............

 1979 Took part in First BP Alpine Balloon race with Simon Faithfull flying his Thunder 105 Turncoat.
 We won the first task but were disqualified due to taking off 1 minute outside the 30 minute slot - we had been ready for 10 minutes but were denied permission to launch for this time!

-1979 First Chateau d' Oex meeting, organised by Hans Buker.
+1979 First Chateau d' Oex meeting, organised by Hans Buker with the pilots.
 So that we could enjoy our flying away from the stresses of competition we drew straws and declared Piero Porati of Italy the winner, before the flying started.

 1980 Bought Big Red, the Typhoo Tea balloon, a Cameron N105, also (a surprise - I didn't know it was included in the deal) Little Red, a Cameron N31